deber0/deber0.github.io/_source/index.rst

     :alt: Image: These are some various model screenshots from Fusion360
     :align: center

-This is my workspace where I love to create and learn all sorts of interesting ideas.
+This is my workspace where I love to create and explore all sorts of interesting ideas.

 .. toctree::
    :maxdepth: 3